fabricioanciaes/fexlguide/docs/characters/doctrine-dark.md

 Doctrine Dark's defensive play is strong from the start of the match.
 A backdash that covers a huge amount of ground allows him to quickly peel himself away from the opponent.
 It's a decent round opener.

 Once you have enough space, laying down a `EX-Plosive` makes it much more difficult for the opponent to approach.
-Running into it without blocking or jumping on top of it keeps them grounded and is a free `Dark Wire` or Dash-in `2LK` combo.
+Opponents running into it without blocking or jumping on top of it keeps them grounded and is a free `Dark Wire` or Dash-in `2LK` combo.

 The opponent can jump over it, but their jump arc will be much more obvious as they'll get to get clear over the bomb.
 D.Dark has a suite of good anti-airs to deal with this as well.
 His `2HP` will catch opponents jumping in on top of him, while `2HK` catches opponent jumping in from further away.
 Both of these can cancel into a `Dark Knife` and score a hard knockdown. `Dark Defender`, while having a fairly awkward arc, leads to a much stronger follow up (check the [Dark Wire/Dark Defender Routes](#darkwire/darkdefenderroutes)). `Dark Wire` is both long ranged and pretty active so it makes a decent anti-air for jump-ins that neither your normals or `Dark Defender` could reach.